tom-seddon/b2/doc/Overview.md

 the `Speed scale` slider to adjust this.
 (Tick the `1x` button to get back to normal speed.)

-Tick `Background economy mode` to have the emulator try to use fewer CPU and GPU resources when it doesn't have keyboard or mouse focus.
+Tick `Background economy mode` to have the emulator update its display less frequently when it has neither keyboard nor mouse focus, hopefully making ituse fewer CPU and GPU resources when not being interacted with.
-(The emulated BBC may run slowly in this case, but if it's not producing any sound then it shouldn't be too objectionable...!)

 ### Display